-Graduates of K-State’s professional pilot bachelor’s degree option are qualified commercial pilots equipped to enter corporate aviation, charter flying, regional airlines, aviation management, aviation education and other fields.
-The flight training program is FAR 141 approved.
-The approval allows students to meet the commercial instrument minimum flight-hour requirement in 190 hours instead of 250 hours.
-Flight training is conducted in Cessna 172s, Beechcraft Bonanzas, Beechcraft Barons and a Beechcraft C-90 King Air.
-Both standard and full graphics simulators are used for additional training benefit.
-The lab times reflected in the pilot courses are minimum times.
-Significant time commitment is necessary for labs and flight training.
-Students must possess a current medical certificate issued by an aviation medical examiner prior to starting flight training.
+Graduates of K-State's Professional Pilot bachelor's degree are qualified commercial pilots equipped to enter a variety of fields, including corporate aviation, charter flying, regional aviation, aviation management, and aviation education.
+The flight training program is FAR 141 approved, and enables students to meet the minimum commercial flight hour requirement in 190 hours instead of the typical 250.
+Flight training is conducted using a diverse array of air crafts, transitioning from Cessna 172s to Bonanzas, Barons, Motorgliders, and sail planes.
+Both standard and full graphic simulators are utilized during training, as well.
+A significant time commitment is required for flight training, and the lab times described within the pilot courses only reflect the minimum amount of devoted time.
+Prior to the commencement of flight training, students must obtain a medical certificate from an aviation medical examiner.

 Related career titles

 Careers in Focus: Agriculture

 *Books are available for checkout.

 Related professional pilot links

 K-State Salina's Aviation Department

 Federal Aviation Administration

 National Aeronautic Association